prometheus-operator/prometheus-operator/README.md

 To learn more about the CRDs introduced by the Prometheus Operator have a look at the [design](https://prometheus-operator.dev/docs/operator/design/) page.

-To automate the validation of your CRD configuration files, see the [linting](Documentation/user-guides/linting.md) page.

 ## Dynamic Admission Control

 To prevent invalid Prometheus alerting and recording rules from causing failures in a deployed Prometheus instance,